node-ticket-sytem/node-ticket-system/README.md

-## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+## Testing the app
+### This app is in very early stages of being developed.

+1. Make sure you have mongo db running on localhost...

-1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+2. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Install your dependencies
+3. Install your dependencies

     ```
     cd path/to/node-ticket-system
     npm install
     ```

-3. Start your app
+4. Start your app

     ```
     npm start
     ```

-4. Open a browser and visit [http://localhost:3030](https://localhost:3030)
+5. Open a browser and visit [http://localhost:3030/setup](https://localhost:3030/setup)

+6. Using the setup wizard - currently just put anything into one of the fields and click next next finish.

+7. Once you see the loading spinner you can browse to [http://localhost:3030](https://localhost:3030) and login with admin@system.local / P0pc0rn1

 ## Testing